AustinTSchaffer/Notebook/Coding Project Ideas/Games List.md

 - Kami, Kami 2 (Google Play Store)
 - Randomly colored MS Paint canvas + fill tool

+## Income/Spending Optimization

+This refers mostly to simple idle games, where you need to constantly make decisions on what to purchase and when.
+Do you spend now, or do you save?

+- AdVenture (Blank) games
+- Cookie Clicker
+- Etc

 ## Uncategorized

 - Grabblocks (Can't find it anymore)